 Mulch prepared from pine bark is a good idea.

 The natural acidity this bark bequeaths favors witch-hazel growth and retains moisture.

 Witch hazel on social media

-Create or join a topic on our trees & shrubs forum, too.
+Also nice: create or join a topic on our trees and shrubs forum, too.